sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/README.md

    4. Set the path to the COCO panoptic data json file to  the “DataFile” Variable
    5. Run the script.
 (This will add ‘V’ to names of correct files and ‘Wrong’ to  the rest)
 ### What does this do/clean?
 The pairs of predicted and  GT segments generated earlier, might not correspond to each other.
-Hence, the predicted segment might match a different ground truth segment then the one in the data.
+Hence, the predicted segment might match a different ground truth segment then the one assign to  it.
 In this case the cleaner will add the ‘WRONG’ to the file name else it will add ‘V’ readers of the evaluation/classification/refinement nets will not use files that have ‘WRONG’ in their names.